Brianali-codes/Brianali-codes/README.md

 👋 Hi, I’m @Brian Ali

 I am currently studying BSc in Information Technology.
-👀 I’m interested in programming in Web Development.
+👀 I’m interested in programming and Web Development.
 🌱 I’m currently learning   javascript, React and python
 💞️ I’m looking to collaborate on web developing and design projects.
 📫 How to reach me  email: